There’s No Reason to Wait

 A felony charge can bring with it serious consequences.
-Rather than sit in jail until your court date, contact Ammediate Bail Bonds to arrange for release.
+Rather than sit in jail until your court date, contact Ammediate Bail Bonds to arrange your release.
 We have over 25 years of experience posting bail for clients charged with felonies.
-If you or someone you know ever finds themselves in jail on felony charges in Cocoa and Palm Bay, FL, call (321) 631-2663 at any time day or night.
+If you or someone you know ever finds themselves seeking bail for felony charges in Cocoa, FL, call (321) 631-2663 at any time day or night.

 Felony Charges in Florida

 Felonies represent the most serious of crimes, covering everything from murder to multiple DUI convictions.
 As with misdemeanors, felonies get charged on different levels based on the severity of the crime.
 These different degrees of felonies come with drastically elevated consequences.
-In fact, most crimes become raised to felonies if the circumstances prove serious enough.
+In fact, most crimes can be raised to felonies if the circumstances prove serious enough.
 Because of this, even charges for sex crimes or drug charges may require felony bail.
 Other crimes that may require bail for felony charges include grand theft, aggravated assault, burglary, and homicide among others.

 Regardless of the specific crime, felonies will require a well-orchestrated defense in a court of law.
 At Ammediate Bail Bonds, we can arrange for your quick release after arrest.
 Once out of jail, you can better prepare for your court date.
 When accused of a felony, you should first and foremost become educated on the particulars of sentencing.

 Different Types of Felony Charges

 A third-degree felony, the least serious of its type, can still net you up to five years of prison and/or probation.
 Third-degree felonies also include a $5,000 fine.

 Second-degree felonies come with a significant increase in punishment.
-The time in prison or probation gets elevated to 15 years, while the fine rises to $10,000.
+The time in prison or on probation can be elevated to 15 years, while the fine rises to $10,000.

-First degree felonies double the possible amount of time in jail.
-Someone charged with a first degree felony faces no less than 30 years of jail and/or probation.
+First-degree felonies can double the possible amount of time a person is sentenced to incarceration.
+Someone charged with a first-degree felony faces no less than 30 years in jail and/or probation.
 The fine stays the same, however, at $10,000.